 External factors that affect skin: medication

 Certain medicines (e.g. chemotherapy, diuretics, laxatives and the lipid-lowering drugs sometimes taken to treat cardiovascular conditions) and medical procedures (e.g. radiotherapy and dialysis) can make skin more sensitive and prone to dryness.

 Healthy lifestyle choices can help to delay the natural ageing process and prevent skin problems:

 Uncontrolled stress can make skin more sensitive and trigger problems including acne.
 Stress needs managing: reducing workload, making time for leisure activities and relaxation techniques can help.

 Regular exercise has a positive impact on skin health as well as overall fitness.

-A good night’s sleep gives the whole being a chance to regenerate and thus contributes the renewal of skin.
+A good night’s sleep gives cells a chance to regenerate and helps with skin renewal.